 4. Robotics

-- Improved Human-Robot Interaction: Uses speech, gesture, and vision inputs to interpret human cues, enabling natural, collaborative interactions.
+- Improved Human-Robot Collaboration: Uses speech, gesture, and vision inputs to interpret human cues, enabling natural interaction alongside operators without explicitly programming every scenario.

 5. Education and E-Learning